 She thinks it shouldn't take more than 10 days to 2 weeks between initial contact and first meeting, otherwise it's a waste of energy.

-There is (inevitably) more on all this in her book Around the World in 80 Dates.
-I haven't read it though.
+There is (inevitably) more on all this in her book.
+I haven't read it yet though.

 (Anyone interested enough to read this far may also want to see my post about the secret of successful chatup lines.)